 ARTICLES AND ANNOUNCEMENTS

-Join us on Tuesday, July 29th at 1 pm Eastern for an online microgame workshop featuring The Meta Oversight Board: Content Moderation vs. Political Speech on Social Media and Revolting Nuns: Rebellion at Sainte-Croix, 590.
-You can choose one microgame, and each workshop includes a full play-through of the microgame, as well as set-up, debrief, and a Q&A session to help you understand how best to run the microgame in your own classroom.
+Mark the 500th anniversary of the German Peasant's War by joining us on November 15th for an online Microgame workshop featuring The Schilling Revolt: Popular Unrest and Religious Change in Augsburg, 1524.
+The workshop includes a full play-through of the Microgame, as well as set-up, debrief, and a Q&A session to help you understand how best to run the microgame in your own classroom.

-PRICING Become a member (sliding scale for individual membership starts at $25) $35 for members on launch day, then $40 for members $65 for non-members
+Pricing Become a member (sliding scale for individual membership starts at $25) $40 for members $65 for non-members Schedule Saturday, November 15th, 1pm-3pm EDT

 The Consortium